crossmatthew/nc-news/README.md

 Project created using TDD.

-The interface for this project is <a href="https://github.com/crossmatthew/fe-nc-news">available at this repo.</a>
+The interface for this project is available <a href="https://github.com/crossmatthew/fe-nc-news">at this repo.</a>

 ## Getting Started
 Follow these instructions to get a local copy up-and-running.